Economic history of the United Kingdom: Foreign trade

 Foreign trade tripled in volume between 1870 and 1914; most of the activity occurred with other industrialised countries.
 Britain ranked as the world's largest trading nation in 1860, but by 1913 it had lost ground to both the United States and Germany: British and German exports in the latter year each totalled $2.3 billion, and those of the United States exceeded $2.4 billion.

-Although her own exports were diminishing in comparison to her rivals, Britain remained the world's largest trading nation by a significant margin: in 1914 her import and export totals were larger by a third compared to Germany, and larger by 50 percent compared to the United States.
+Although her own exports were diminishing in comparison to her rivals, Britain remained the world's largest trading nation by a significant margin: in 1914 her import and export totals were larger by a third compared to Germany, and larger by 50 per cent compared to the United States.
 Britain was a top importer of foodstuffs, raw materials, and finished goods, much of which were re-exported to Europe or the United States.
 In 1880 Britain purchased about half the world total in traded tea, coffee, and wheat, and just under half of the world's meat exports.
-In that same year, more than 50 percent of world shipping was British owned, while British shipyards were constructing about four fifths of the world's new vessels in the 1890s.
+In that same year, more than 50 per cent of world shipping was British owned, while British shipyards were constructing about four fifths of the world's new vessels in the 1890s.

-Its extensive trading contacts, investments in agriculture, and merchant shipping fleet enabled it to trade in a great volume of commodities remotely - transactions were concluded with foreign clients from London or other British cities over distant commodities like coffee, tea, cotton, rubber, and sugar.
+Its extensive trading contacts, investments in agriculture, and merchant shipping fleet enabled it to trade in a great volume of commodities remotely – transactions were concluded with foreign clients from London or other British cities over distant commodities like coffee, tea, cotton, rubber, and sugar.

 Proportionally, even though trade volumes trebled between 1870 and 1914, the British share of the world market was actually shrinking.
-In 1880, 23 percent of world trade was British-owned - by 1910 it was 17 percent.
+In 1880, 23 per cent of world trade was British-owned – by 1910 it was 17 per cent.
 As foreign trade increased, so in proportion did the amount of it going outside the Continent.
 In 1840, £7.7 million of its export and £9.2 million of its import trade was done outside Europe; in 1880 the figures were £38.4 million and £73 million.
 Europe's economic contacts with the wider world were multiplying, much as Britain's had been doing for years.
 In many cases, colonial control followed private investment, particularly in raw materials and agriculture.
 Intercontinental trade between North and South constituted a higher proportion of global trade in this era than in the late 20th century period of globalisation.